Importance of Hiring a K-1 Visa Lawyer in Atlanta, GA

 You might need to provide other documents as you file your application.
 You can find them on this USCIS web page.

-Once the USCIS approves the petition, the sponsored foreign applicant would then apply for the non-immigrant visa by completing form DS-160 online.
+Once the USCIS approves the petition, the sponsored foreign applicant will apply for the non-immigrant visa by completing form DS-160 online.
 This form is accompanied by several documents, including the applicant’s valid travel passport, birth certificate, and police clearance.
-The candidate would likely be required to undergo a medical examination from an approved physician as well.
+The candidate would likely be required to undergo a medical examination from an approved physician.

 Get Help With Your K-1 Visa at Manji Law, P.C.

-If you need a reliable and experienced immigration attorney in Atlanta, Georgia, consider giving us a call at Manji Law, P.C.
-We can handle the K-1 visa application process on your behalf and help you resolve any issues that may arise along the way.
-Call us today at (678) 902-2999 to get immigration help.
+If you need a reliable and experienced immigration attorney in Atlanta, Georgia, consider calling us at Manji Law, P.C.
+We can handle the K-1 visa application process on your behalf and help you resolve any issues.
+Call us at (678) 902-2999 to get immigration help.

 Common Questions on K-1 Visas

 What if We Already Got Married in a Foreign Country?